 Our customers range from construction giants and major banks to community theatres and educational companies.
 They are located in 30+ countries around the world, speak different languages, and work in different ways.

-What they all have in common is a desire to organise feature request in the simplest way possible and to surface the best ideas.
+What they all have in common is a desire to organise feature requests in the simplest way possible and to surface the best ideas.

 Although occasionally tempted to move upstream and add many new features, we’ve resisted.